dr-stefan-krank/ESP32-S3-VCP-BT-Bridge/README.md

 ## Troubleshooting
 - For USB-Serial issues, check your cable and that the device is supported.
 If needed add the VID and PID to the drivers sources in the components folder.

+## Origin and License
+- This work is directly derived from Espressifs example code from the ESP-IDF and thus inherits their licenses